jmendozacu/ship.aswanu.com/README.md

-This is dedicated Shipping Module For Magento;access datas via SOAP
+This is dedicated Shipping Module For Magento